Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Conclusion

 \section{Conclusion}

-We have presented a robust dynamic framework for \knapsack and \multiknapsack with item and knapsack arrivals and departures and queries on solution size and item presence in the solution.
-By having~$n$ items arrive one by one, any dynamic algorithm can be turned into a non-dynamic framework with incurring an additional linear term in the running time.
-Hence, the performance of any dynamic framework is subject to the same lower bounds as non-dynamic approximation schemes.
-Our results on \knapsack and \multiknapsack with identical capacities are tight in the sense that their runtime is a form of FPTAS (resp.
-EPTAS), matching the known results for the approximation algorithms.
+Any dynamic algorithm can be turned into a non-dynamic one by having~$n$ items arrive one by one, incurring an additional linear {factor} in the running time.
+Hence, {lower bounds for the running times of static approximation schemes yield lower bounds for update times of dynamic algorithms.} Our {running times for} the problems with identical capacities are tight in the sense that the algorithms yield a static FPTAS (resp.
+EPTAS) matching {known lower bounds}.

-Clearly, further generalizing the results beyond \multiknapsack remains an interesting open question.
-A straightforward generalization is~$d$-dimensional \knapsack where each item comes with~$d$ different sizes corresponding to~$d$ dimensions, each knapsack has~$d$ different capacities, and a feasible packing of a subset of items must meet the capacity constraint in each dimension.
-Using the reduction to the~$1$-dimensional setting developed by~\cite{VegaL81}, allows us to generalize our results for \knapsack and \multiknapsack with identical knapsacks to the~$d$-dimensional setting at the loss of a factor $d$ in the approximation guarantee.
-A result by~\cite{KulikS10} shows that, unless~$\text{W}[1] = \text{FPT}$, 2-dimensional knapsack does not admit a dynamic algorithm maintaining a~$(1-\eps)$-approximation in worst-case update time~$f\big(\frac1\eps\big) n^{\OO(1)}$.
-Designing a dynamic framework with a better guarantee than $\frac1 d$ remains open.
+Clearly, it would be interesting to generalize our results beyond \multiknapsack.
+A natural generalization is~$d$-dimensional \knapsack, where the items and knapsacks have a size in each of the $d$ dimensions, and a feasible packing of a subset of items must meet the capacity constraint in each dimension. {A} reduction to one dimension by~\cite{VegaL81} immediately yields a dynamic $\frac{1-\eps}d$-approximation, but designing a dynamic framework with a better guarantee than this remains~open.
+Note that unless~$\text{W}[1] = \text{FPT}$, 2-dimensional knapsack \emph{does not} admit a dynamic algorithm maintaining a~$(1-\eps)$-approximation in worst-case update time~$f(\eps) n^{\OO(1)}$~\cite{KulikS10}.

+A recent line of research exploits fast techniques for solving convolution problems to speed up knapsack algorithms (exact and approximate); see, e.g.,~\cite{Chan18,Jin19,AxiotisT19,PolakRW21,KellererP04}.
+In fact, it has been shown that \knapsack is computationally equivalent to the $(\min,+)$-convolution problem~\cite{CyganMWW19}.
+It seems worth exploring whether such techniques are useful in the dynamic setting.
+Here, it is unclear whether the re-computation of a solution in a new iteration can be done in polylogarithmic time.
+It is also open whether such techniques can be applied for solving \multiknapsack, even in the static setting.

-We hope to foster further research within the dynamic algorithm framework for other packing, scheduling and, generally, non-graph problems.
-For bin packing and for scheduling to minimize the makespan on uniformly related machines, we notice that existing PTAS techniques from \cite{Karmarkar1982} and \cite{Jansen10,HochbaumS87} combined with rather straightforward data structures can be lifted to a fully dynamic framework for the respective problems.
+We hope to foster further research for other packing, scheduling and, generally, non-graph problems.
+For bin packing and for makespan minimization on uniformly related machines, we notice that existing PTAS techniques from \cite{Karmarkar1982} and \cite{Jansen10,HochbaumS87} combined with rather straightforward data structures can be lifted to a fully dynamic algorithm framework for the respective problems.

 \begin{small} \end{small}